Mu-Ahmad/ead_notes/Properties.md

 - The `value` keyword is used to define the value being assigned by the `set` or `init` accessor.
 - Properties can be _read-write_ (they have both a `get` and a `set` accessor), _read-only_ (they have a `get` accessor but no `set` accessor), or _write-only_ (they have a `set` accessor, but no `get` accessor).
 Write-only properties are rare and are most commonly used to restrict access to sensitive data.

+<u>There are a few potential drawbacks to using properties in C#:</u>

+1.  **Performance:** Using properties can be slightly slower than using fields, as they involve additional method calls.
+However, the difference in performance is usually not significant unless you are working with large amounts of data or performance-critical code.

+2.  **Code clarity:** Using properties can make your code more verbose and harder to read, especially if you have a large number of them in a class.
+This can make it more difficult to understand the purpose and structure of your code.

+3.  **Debugging:** Debugging code that uses properties can be more challenging, as you have to step through both the getter and setter methods to see what is happening.
+This can make it harder to understand the flow of control in your code and identify problems.

+Overall, properties are a useful language feature in C#, but they should be used with care and consideration for their potential drawbacks.
+It is important to strike a balance between the benefits of using properties and the potential downsides.

 ```cs
 class Person
 {